 Damsel in Distress: When Tucker and Dale pick up Allison from the lake, the other college kids think she's in this position.
 She is put into this role for real in the climax.

-Deadly Dodging: Tucker (obliviously) dodges Mitch's tackle, sending Mitch into the wood chipper.
+Deadly Dodging: Tucker dodges Mike's tackle when he bends down to pick up more wood, sending Mike into the wood chipper.
 Later he dodges Jason's weed whacker, so it goes right into Naomi's face.
 It's subverted here, though, since she survives the weed whacker assault, only to die later when the cabin burns down.

 Deadly Road Trip: A deconstruction of the trope for the teens, though it's deconstructed by virtue of being played straight from the POV of Tucker and Dale.